angrykoala/wendigo/README.md

 Waits until next response with given url is received.
 If the response was already received, this method will wait until next one.

 #### Filtering Requests
-To filter the requests made by the browser, you can use `browser.request.filter`.
+To filter the requests made by the browser, you can use `browser.requests.filter`.

 For example, to filter requests with status code of 200: